 About extending run time

-If the envelope doesn’t change, then the alternative left would be extending runtime.
-There is a number of ways to achieve this:
+If the envelope doesn’t change, then the remaining alternative would be extending runtime.
+There are several ways to achieve this:

-• Strategically place remote temperature sensors on the warmest areas of the house that report to the thermostat and therefore will trick the system into running more.
-The thermostat may feature dehumidification specific algorithms.
+- Strategically place remote temperature sensors on the warmest areas of the house that report to the thermostat, therefore tricking the system into running more.
+The thermostat may feature dehumidification-specific algorithms.

-• Purposely de-balance the airflow distribution throughout the house, so there is more air hitting the exterior surfaces and as little as possible on the interior areas where the wall control may be located – the ceiling on this strategy is pretty low in my experience.
+- Purposely de-balance the airflow distribution throughout the house so that there is more air hitting the exterior surfaces and as little as possible on the interior areas where the wall control may be located; the ceiling on this strategy is pretty low, in my experience.

-• And all of the above plus reducing the airflow to its minimum possible setting to run a colder coil temperature and run a lower SHR.
-Therefore, the dry bulb temperature as sensed by the wall control won’t drop as fast…maybe.
+- All of the above plus reducing the airflow to its minimum possible setting to run a colder coil temperature and run a lower sensible heat ratio (SHR).
+Therefore, the dry bulb temperature as sensed by the wall control won’t drop as fast—maybe.

-Doesn’t sound that bad, does it?
-Except these will also result in colder supply air temperatures.
-This is the leading cause of sweating ducts and vents in these scenarios, but that’s not the worse part.
+It doesn’t sound that bad, does it?
+Maybe not at first, but these will also result in colder supply air temperatures.
+Cold supply air is the leading cause of sweating ducts and vents in these scenarios, but that’s not the worst part.

-This will directly result in localized, colder surfaces throughout the envelope as well.
-Condensation on vents and ductwork you can notice fairly early, before they become a problem.
+It will directly result in localized, colder surfaces throughout the envelope as well.
+You can notice condensation on vents and ductwork fairly early—before they become a problem.
 But what about the condensation you can’t see?
-The one that had been forming on building materials for a while and wasn’t a problem until now that a coconut tree sprung out of one the walls.
-A “moisture” remediator gets called next and what follows it’s an unfortunate tale of lawsuits and bad reviews.
+For example, there's one that had been forming on building materials for a while and wasn’t a problem until now that a coconut tree sprung out of one of the walls.
+A “moisture” remediator gets called next, and what follows it’s an unfortunate tale of lawsuits and bad reviews.

-I am not saying that improvements to ductwork and runtime shouldn’t be made to an oversized system but…
+I am not saying that you shouldn’t aim to improve the ductwork and runtime for an oversized system, but…

 Have you ever heard of the bull in a china shop metaphor?